WANGkevinCUHK/qunzhongwang.github.io/_pages/cv.md

 Work experience
 =====

-### The Chinese University of Hong Kong
+- ### The Chinese University of Hong Kong
-**Research Assistant - Prof. Hong Cheng**
+  - **Research Assistant - Prof. Hong Cheng**
-*Feb 2024 – Sep 2024*
+  - *Feb 2024 – Sep 2024*

-- **GNN Prompt Theory Analysis**:
-  Analyzed the theoretical effectiveness and limits of graph prompt learning from a data operations perspective.
+    - **GNN Prompt Theory Analysis**: Analyzed the theoretical effectiveness and limits of graph prompt learning from a data operations perspective.
 Presented results through a poster and submitted a paper to a top conference as the first author.
-- **Contributed to the ProG Project**:
-  Ranked as the third top contributor.
+    - **Contributed to the ProG Project**: Ranked as the third top contributor.
 Developed a unified implementation of graph prompts across multiple GNN paradigms.
 The project has 500+ stars and is available on [GitHub](https://github.com/sheldonresearch/ProG).

+- ### The Chinese University of Hong Kong
-**Research Assistant - Prof. Lingfei Li**
+  - **Research Assistant - Prof. Lingfei Li**
-*Nove 2024 - Present*
+  - *Nove 2024 - Present*

-- **Scored-Based Conditional Diffusion Model for Prediction**
-  Developed a scored-based diffusion model to predict the arbitrage-free **implied volatility surface** under constraints.
+    - **Scored-Based Conditional Diffusion Model for Prediction**: Developed a scored-based diffusion model to predict the arbitrage-free **implied volatility surface** under constraints.
 The project is ongoing, with the goal of converting the results into a journal publication.

 Research Interests
 =====